At a Glance

 Bandelier takes its name from Adolph Bandelier, the Swiss-born scholar who in 1880 first documented the Ancestral Puebloan cliff dwellings of Frijoles Canyon.
 The carved-tuff homes you'll climb to today were built and lived in between roughly 1150 and 1550 CE — a vertical neighborhood older than most European cities.

-Daytime · Waitlist
+Daytime · Confirmed

 Dinner · 7:00 PM